 15. Empty Trash and Dishwasher

 While you are taking the bathroom trash out, be sure to grab the kitchen trash too.
 It will make meal cleanup run quicker and smoother.
 I like having my dishwasher emptied too, that way no one feels as if they have to wash my dirty dishes.
+This is one of the easy tips for being a good host.

 16. Is Your Phone On?